zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(\mathcal{T}\\) is the *transition tensor*, the expression of which is yet to be determined.

 Recursive equations written in the integral form quickly become unwieldy.
 Instead, we shall convert them into the operator form by using the [bra-ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation).
-Additionally, dependence on the frequency shall be implicit.
+Additionally, any dependence on the frequency or the wave number shall be kept implicit.

 Our building blocks are state vectors (or *kets*), such as \\(\ket{E}\\), and linear functionals (or *bras*), such as \\(\bra{r}\\).
 Put together, they represent the projection (the [inner product](https://en.wikipedia.org/wiki/Inner_product)) of the two vectors: